Vipul26Singh/devops_assignment/README.md

 ### Optional requirement
-- [ ] Configure CI/CD pipeline in gitlab.com as we use this
+- [ ] Configure CI/CD pipeline preferably on gitlab.com as we use this

+### Discussion
 - [ ] Gather metrics from deployed application